geggenpress4231/audio_ecomm/README.md

-his repository contains the source code for an Enterprise Application Modeling project, focusing on a microservices architecture.
+This repository contains the source code for an Enterprise Application Modeling project, focusing on a microservices architecture.
 The project is structured into three main services: Product Service, Order Service, and Image Service.
 Additionally, it incorporates a Eureka Service for service discovery.

 Services Description
 Product Service: Manages product data including ID, product name, description, price, image ID, and stock level.